Shahbaz’s blood report shows signs of cancer again

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-In the light of the report, doctors have recommended an immediate CT scan of Shahbaz be conducted, sources said.
-The PML-N president had also earlier battled cancer.
-On Thursday, Shahbaz informed an accountability court in Lahore that he has blood cancer and is not being permitted a medical check-up by the National Accountability Bureau (NAB) officials.
-Shahbaz has been in NAB’s custody since October 5 in connection with the Ashiana Iqbal Housing Scheme case.
+In light of the report, doctors have recommended that Shahbaz’ CT Scan be conducted on an immediate basis, sources further said.

+The PML-N president earlier battled cancer.
+On Thursday, Shahbaz informed an accountability court in Lahore that he has blood cancer and is not being permitted medical check-up by National Accountability Bureau (NAB) officials.
+Shahbaz has been in NAB’s custody since October 5 in connection to the Ashiana Iqbal Housing Scheme case.

-In the light of the report, doctors have recommended an immediate CT scan of Shahbaz be conducted, sources said.
-The PML-N president had also earlier battled cancer.
-On Thursday, Shahbaz informed an accountability court in Lahore that he has blood cancer and is not being permitted a medical check-up by the National Accountability Bureau (NAB) officials.
-Shahbaz has been in NAB’s custody since October 5 in connection with the Ashiana Iqbal Housing Scheme case.
+In light of the report, doctors have recommended that Shahbaz’ CT Scan be conducted on an immediate basis, sources further said.

+The PML-N president earlier battled cancer.
+On Thursday, Shahbaz informed an accountability court in Lahore that he has blood cancer and is not being permitted medical check-up by National Accountability Bureau (NAB) officials.
+Shahbaz has been in NAB’s custody since October 5 in connection to the Ashiana Iqbal Housing Scheme case.

 Comments